 Riders Picked To Represent New Zealand In Spain

-This season’s five-round Yamaha New Zealand Enduro Championships are important for two very important reasons.
+This season’s five-round Yamaha New Zealand Enduro Championships are significant for two very important reasons.

 The first, as usual, is to find the nation’s champions in all the various categories, but also this year the domestic competition helps determine selections for Team New Zealand at the upcoming International Six Days Enduro, in Spain this October.